 A note from Gina Keating...

-I hated to admit it but Joe was right.
-This is the most important story I have ever pursued in thirty years of reporting on everything from politics to criminal trials to earnings reports.
-The most terrifying aspect of this case is the government’s undisguised abuse of power.
-It is difficult to persuade people that the evidence is right before their eyes -- in the transcripts, in the trial exhibits, in the court records.
+This prosecution of Raven 23 -- Dustin Heard, Evan Liberty, Nick Slatten and Paul Slough -- is the most important story I have ever pursued in thirty years of reporting on everything from politics to criminal trials to earnings reports.
+The most terrifying aspects of this case are the government’s undisguised abuse of power, and the difficulty in persuading my colleagues in the media that the evidence is right before their eyes -- in the transcripts, in the trial exhibits, in the court records.

 He immediately understood what was at stake -- the precious concept upon which our justice system and our nation are built -- the presumption of innocence.
 He mobilized a circle of friends who value liberty and justice as much as he does, and brought new life and focus to this project.
 For that, the families of Raven 23 and I are immensely grateful.

 We have come so far yet much remains to be done: Nick Slatten faces the prospect of dying in prison on a false murder charge if he is not pardoned.
-Dustin Heard, Evan Liberty and Paul Slough are set to be resentenced on Sept.
+Dustin Heard, Evan Liberty and Paul Slough were re-sentenced to shorter prison terms on Sept.
 5, 2019, after an appeals court ruled their 30-year sentenced cruel and unusual punishment.
 These men should be released on time served, exonerated and made whole by the government that wrongly tried, convicted and imprisoned them.

 We need your help as sponsors and advertisers to spread the word about this case.
 Please get in touch with us on our sponsorship page!

 Meet The Team